-- The only thing he liked more than playing computer games, was coding them and iD Tech taught him the tools to do this.
-Not long after he proudly showed me animations he had created.
+- The only thing he liked more than playing computer games was coding them; iD Tech taught him the tools to do this.
+Not long after, he proudly showed me animations he had created.

 - He was in class with teens close in age who had a similar interest.
-He had plenty of friends who liked to play computer games, but at iD Tech he made friends with teens who liked to create them as well.
+He had plenty of friends who liked to play computer games, but at iD Tech, he also made friends with teens who liked to create them.

 - The camp was an excellent way for him to take his learning deeper and figure out if this was something he wanted to do more of in the future.
-This positive experience led him to taking the AP Computer Science course offered at his high school.
+This positive experience led him to take his high school AP Computer Science course.

-- He had the option to take classes in a daily setting, a residential setting (a chance to explore a college campus), one-on-one with an instructor and now virtually as well.
+- He had the option to take classes in a daily setting, a residential setting (a chance to explore a college campus), one-on-one with an instructor, and now virtually.
 The type of teaching can match the student.